scylladb/scylla-cloud-getting-started/docs/python.md

 Yay!
 You now have the knowledge to use the basics of ScyllaDB with Python.

-If you thinks that something can be improved, please open an issue and let's make it happen!
+If you think something can be improved, please open an issue and let's make it happen!

 There is a sample project that you can learn more about the concepts and also have a good time testing our ScyllaDB Cloud Cluster, check it out [here](../python/README.MD).